ovis-hpc/ldms/ldms/man/ldms_msg.rst

  def msg_unsub_status_cb(ev, cb_arg):
      print(f"'{ev.match}' unsubscription status: {ev.status}")

- # Subscribe to messages that reaches our process on "s0" channel.
+ # Subscribe to messages that reaches our process on "s0" tag.
  # `msg_recv_cb()` will be called when "s0" message reached our process.
  cli0 = ldms.MsgClient(match="s0", is_regex=False, cb=msg_recv_cb, cb_arg=None)

- # Subscribe to messages that reaches our process on channels matching "app.*".
+ # Subscribe to messages that reaches our process on tags matching "app.*".
  # Since no `cb` is given, "app.*" data that reaches our process will be
  # stored in cli1.
  cli1 = ldms.MsgClient(match="app.*", is_regex=True)

- # Request peer for message forwarding to us only on channel "s0".
+ # Request peer for message forwarding to us only on tag "s0".
  # The status result of the subscription will be notified via
  #  `msg_sub_status_cb`.
  x.msg_subscribe("s0", is_regex=False, cb=msg_sub_status_cb, cb_arg=None)

- # Request peer for message forwarding to us on channels matching "app.*".
+ # Request peer for message forwarding to us on tags matching "app.*".
  # Since no `cb` is given, this call becomes blocking, waiting for the status
  # event.
 An exception is raised if the subscription request resulted in an
  # error.